chembed/DeepChEmbed/doc/use_cases.md

 ## Background
 Clustering a set of molecules into different groups based on their molecular properties is very useful to establish
-understanding of how features are contributing to the separation.
+understanding of how features are related to the separation.
 Good separation of chemical property is fundamental
 to data reprentation and visualization.
 Performances of common clustering methods is highly dependent on the input data.
+Dimensionality reduction (DR) is
+often applied to map the high-dimensional data into clustering-friendly space to allow for easier separation.
+Compared
+to linear DR methods (e.g. PCA, CCA), deep neural networks has demonstrated its power in nonlinear mapping of high-
+dimensional domain into reduced-dimensional latent spaces.
+The latent representation of data can then be used as
+input for clustering tasks.

 ## Objectives